 [Saying to the mountain, “Move from here to there,” means,] not that it would be ordinarily or ever done in a literal sense by the apostles, that they should remove mountains; but that they should be able to do things equally difficult, and as seemingly impossible, if they had but faith, when the glory of God, and the good of men, required it. . . .
 [I]t was meant that they should, and besides, have done, things equally as great as this, and which is the sense of the words.

 [The statement that nothing will be impossible for you means that the apostles would] not only be able to perform such a wonderful action as this, were it necessary, but any, and everything else, that will make for the glory of God, the enlargement of [Jesus Christ’s] kingdom and interest, the confirmation of truth, and the good of mankind.

 Matthew Poole’s English Annotations on the Holy Bible specifically says that Matthew 17:20b relates to the performing of miracles and indicates that this ability is not applicable to anyone other than Jesus’ apostles.
 Poole asserts, “The promise of working miracles by a Divine power committed to them, was a particular promise made to the disciples. . . .”

-Matthew 21:21b-22: “Assuredly, I say to you, if you have faith and do not doubt, you will . . . say to this mountain, ‘Be removed and be cast into the sea,’ it will be done.
+Similarly to what He told His 12 disciples in Matthew 17:20b, Jesus Christ asserts in Matthew 21:21b-22, “Assuredly, I say to you, if you have faith and do not doubt, you will . . . say to this mountain, ‘Be removed and be cast into the sea,’ it will be done.
 And whatever things you ask in prayer, believing, you will receive.”